forem/forem/docs/installation/docker.md

    - The [backend guide](/backend) will show you how to get free API keys for additional services that may be required to run certain parts of the app.
    - For any key that you wish to enter/replace:

-     1. Create `config/application.yml` by copying from the provided template (ie. with bash: `cp config/sample_application.yml config/application.yml`).
+     1. Create `config/application.yml` by copying from the provided template (i.e. with bash: `cp config/sample_application.yml config/application.yml`).
 This is a personal file that is ignored in git.
-     1. Obtain the development variable and apply the key you wish to enter/replace. ie:
+     1. Obtain the development variable and apply the key you wish to enter/replace. i.e.:

      ```shell
      GITHUB_KEY: "SOME_REAL_SECURE_KEY_HERE"